 - Pastoral Pursuits (0 Wins from 5 runners)

 Looking at the winning odds over the last 20 renewals, the biggest-priced winner was Aldermoor in 2009, winning for Stuart Williams at odds of 25/1 under the guidance of Royston Ffrench.
-Looking at the runners at the head of the market over the last 20 renewals there has been a total of 5 winning favourites in the race.
-Remember to bookmark the best racing tipsters page so you can get easy access to the best OLBG racing tipsters.
+Looking at the runners at the head of the market over the last 20 renewals, there have been 5 winning favourites in the race.
+Remember to use the best racing tipsters along with the information on this page to find a bet on the 2025 Cambridgeshire Meeting Sprint Handicap.

 ---|---|---|